aztfmods/.github/profile/README.md

 ### Principles:

 * No big monolith codebase for modules
-* Modules are feature rich, validated and tested
+* Modules are feature rich, documented, validated and tested
 * Modules contain various integrations and provide example usage